duspviz-mit/Microsoft-Office/README.md

     - Box Plot
     - Statistical Summary with Conditions

-In this workshop, we will also discuss some advanced skills of using Excel for GIS and data science:
+In this workshop, we will also discuss using Excel for GIS and data science:
    - Understand the concept of metadata
-   - Learn the difference between Excel and csv data format
+   - Learn the difference between Excel and CSV data format
-   - Workflow of using Excel, GIS tools (ArcGIs/QGIS), and Python
+   - The workflow of using Excel, GIS tools (ArcGIS/QGIS), and Python

 ### Pre-Workshop Short Tutorials